Conditions of the Spine

-Abington Health’s regional trauma center—the only one in Montgomery County—sees more than 100,000 emergency patients yearly at Abington Memorial Hospital.
+Abington – Jefferson Health’s regional trauma center sees more than 100,000 emergency patients yearly at Abington Hospital – Jefferson Health.
 Our orthopedists, trauma specialist (traumatologist) and surgeons work with trauma physicians for comprehensive treatment.
 Specialty follow-up includes general surgery, sports medicine, rehabilitation and more.

 Risk Factors for Spine Conditions

 Physical, medical and lifestyle factors contribute to spine and back problems.
 You may be able to lower some risks by changing your work habits, reducing weight or increasing activity.
 Talk with your physician about your risks and what prevention or therapy methods might help.

 - Job or activity that requires repetitive motion, standing still or physical strain

 - Sedentary (sitting) job – at a computer for hours, driving

 - Sedentary lifestyle – little or no exercise, long stretches watching TV or playing video games